 The doctrine of the image of God (Imago Dei) stands as one of the most awe-inspiring and transformative truths in Scripture.
 From Genesis to Revelation, the Bible declares that human beings are created not as cosmic accidents or biological anomalies but as divine image-bearers, uniquely fashioned to reflect the glory, character, and authority of God.…

-Essential Christianity – In Adam or In Christ – Two Humanities, Two Destinies
+Essential Christianity – In Adam or In Christ – Federal Headship

 From Genesis to Revelation, Scripture presents a cosmic contrast: the fallen race in Adam and the redeemed race in Christ.
 These are not just categories of behavior but categories of being—two humanities, two representatives, two covenants, two destinies.
 Every human being is either in Adam by physical birth or in Christ by spiritual birth.
 There…